 Future dates to be scheduled.
 Please contact us if you wish to make a group booking for this training.

-Cost is dependent upon the size and needs of the group.
+Cost is dependent upon the size and needs of the group, the method of delivery and the location.
 Please call us to discuss your training needs.

 To ensure a positive experience for all, the maximum group size is fifteen.